-Mr. McGlone is consistently recognized by Chambers Global, Chambers USA, The Legal 500 US, and Washingtonian as one of the top-tier lawyers in the areas of export controls, economic sanctions, and international trade.
+Mr. McGlone has been consistently recognized by Chambers Global, Chambers USA, The Legal 500 US, and Washingtonian as one of the top-tier lawyers in the areas of export controls, economic sanctions, and international trade.
 He is a former Chair of the Committee on Export Controls and Economic Sanctions of the American Bar Association's Section of International Law and Practice.
 He has written numerous articles on export controls, trade sanctions, the FCPA, and antiboycott laws.
 Mr. McGlone is a frequent speaker on these issues, and has co-chaired the American Conference Institute's annual flagship conference on export controls for more than a decade.

 He has authored several articles related to his practice.
 A selection of his works include:

 - Co-author, “OFAC Imposes Comprehensive Sanctions on Venezuela's State Oil Company, PdVSA,” Client Alert, Jan.
 2019

 - Co-author, “OFAC Adds Venezuela Media Company and Others to US Sanctions List,” Client Alert, Jan.
 2019

 - Co-author, “Top 10 Things to Know About Expanded US Sanctions on Iran,” Client Alert, Nov.
 2018

 - Co-author, “EU Responds to the Snap-Back of US Sanctions Against Iran: Between a Rock and a Hard Place,” Client Alert, Aug.
 2018

 - Co-author, “Top 10 Things to Know About President Trump's Decision to Withdraw from the Iran Nuclear Agreement,” Client Alert, May 2018